All Episodes

 I think we did very well.

-The Republicans held except for two.
+The Republicans held, except for two.

 The Republicans held.

-Two were not there, they couldn't, they weren't able to be there.
+They weren't able to be there.

 So there were two non-votes.

-Uh but even with two non-votes, I think they would have been good votes for us.
+But even with two non-votes, I think they would have been good votes for us.

 It's 50 to 47.